mercedes-benz/sechub/sechub-storage-s3-aws-test/README.md

 `sechub-storage-s3-aws-test` is a dedicated gradle project which has only dependencies to storage parts (core, s3-aws) and nothing else.
 The only Spring Boot Application is `S3MockApplication`.

-With this project is possible to use S3Mock for Junit tests without special processes, docker containers etc. but also without any side effects.
+With this project it is possible to use S3Mock for Junit tests without special processes, docker containers etc. but also without any side effects.